whisthq/STUN-server/README.md

 curl -s https://packagecloud.io/install/repositories/immortal/immortal/script.deb.sh | sudo bash
 ```

-You can also clone this repository and simply run `./setup.sh` and it will take care of installing all those dependencies.
+You can also install git, clone this repository and simply run `./setup.sh` and it will take care of installing all those dependencies.

 ## Building & Running

-You can build the code simply by typing `make`.
+You can build the code by typing `make`.

-The STUN server(s) are meant to be run 24/7.
+The STUN server(s) are meant to run 24/7.
 We use Immortal as a process manager to immediately restart after a crash.
 When starting a STUN-server for production usage, you should start it with:

 ```
 immortal ./server
 ```

 It will run in the background and restart automatically if it exits.
-To see if it is running, you can run `immortalctl`, which prints the running jobs.
-A proccess can be shutdown via `immortalctl -k <name>`.
+To see if it is running, you can run `immortalctl`, which prints the running jobs and their names & PID.
+A proccess can be shutdown via `immortalctl -k <process-name>`.

 We have continuous integration in this project, using GitHub Actions.
-When a push or PR happens on master, the executable will get compiled on Ubuntu and clang-format will be run.
+When a push or PR happens on master or dev, the executable will get compiled on Ubuntu and clang-format will be run.
 It will also run unit and integration tests using Unity, including testing UDP and TCP connectivity.
 You can see those in the `/tests` folder.
-You should make sure that your commit pass the tests under the Actions tab.
+You should make sure that your commit passes the tests under the Actions tab before making a pull request, if you are contributing.

 ## Styling